 Thirdly, we remark that all sequential DIQKD protocols naturally fulfill a certain form of non-signaling constraints between the individual rounds of Alice and Bob: Alice and Bob's inputs in one round cannot influence the outputs in preceding rounds.
 Theorem \ref{thm:no_postselection_for_collective_attacks} does not rule out that a result like theorem \ref{thm:postselection_ns} exists for channels with such a sequential structure.
-However, such a sequential structure appears rather incompatible with permutation symmetry, so exploiting such sequential structures might require different techniques from those used in this paper.
+However, {preserving} such a sequential structure {for the purposes of a security proof} appears rather incompatible with permutation symmetry, so exploiting such sequential structures might require different techniques from those used in this paper.